Investing / Trading

 In case, a symbol had only a single tick in an entire minute, then what should the candle look like?

-It should be just a dot or a single line in a bar chart, because the Open, High, Low and Close are all the same for the 1 min candle.
+It should be just a dot or a single line in a bar chart because the Open, High, Low, and Close are all the same for the 1-minute candle.
 Obviously!
 Right?

 We found that the data plugins or the inherent feed itself of some of the data vendors/brokers like 'Pic 3 - Data vendor A'.
 Results in the "automatic insertion of additional ticks" at certain points on the chart.

-Most of the times, the data vendor does not even know, though sometimes, they do it knowingly.
+Most of the time, the data vendor does not even know, though sometimes, they do it knowingly.

 If you look carefully at the charts, you will find that the vendor is depicting the following.
 (You can view this in live markets also) :-